magento/devdocs/guides/v2.2/comp-mgr/install-extensions/b2b-installation.md

 ### Specify parameters for message consumers
 Depending on your system configuration, to prevent possible issues, you may also need to specify the following parameters when starting the services:

 -   `--max-messages`: manages the consumer's lifetime and allows you to specify the maximum number of messages processed by the consumer.
-The best practice for a PHP application is to restart the long-running processes to prevent possible memory leaks
+The best practice for a PHP application is to restart long-running processes to prevent possible memory leaks.

 -   `--batch-size`: allows you to limit the system resources consumed by the consumers (CPU, memory).
-Using smaller batches reduces resource usage and, thus, leads to slower processing
+Using smaller batches reduces resource usage and, thus, leads to slower processing.

 ### Enable B2B features in Magento Admin
 After installing the {{site.data.var.b2b}} extension and starting message consumers (if you want to enable the **Shared Catalog** module), you must also enable B2B modules in Magento Admin.

 <div class="bs-callout bs-callout-info" markdown="1">
 If you enable the **Shared Catalog** module, you must also enable the **Company** module.
-The **Quick Order** module can be enabled/disabled independently.
+The **Quick Order** and **Requisition Lists** modules can be enabled/disabled independently.
 </div>

 1. Access the Magento Admin and click **Stores** > **Configuration** > **General** > **B2B Features**.